stupid-programmer/dotfiles/README.md

 - Run the install script
 - Add a nerd font to system
 - Run .nvim in the terminal
+- For PopOS `sudo apt-get install ripgrep` is needed for the telescope ui extension to work. `"nvim-telescope/telescope-ui-select.nvim"`

 - Theres also some linters and formatters that need to be installed through the :Mason command these are
     - eslint_d